hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 Same happens at Hacker School.
 Students self-organize themself into smaller groups by interests:
 SICP group, Machine Learning group, JavaScript learning group, Hardware group, Nand2Tetris group etc.
 Anyone can join as many group as she/he wants (or work by herself/himself).
 In each group students work together and try to help each other.
+Also seems like main education happends in pair programming sessions.

 ## Teachers